microsoftgraph/msgraph-sdk-javascript/README.md

 ````

 ### $search
-Pass a searh string to `.search()` for searching message and person collections.
+Pass a search string to `.search()` for searching message and person collections.
 ````js
 client
     .api("/users")